-An annual report of Corporate Social Responsibility highlighting the Company's CSRPolicy details of expenditure on CSR and overview of projects / programs / activitiesundertaken by the Company during FY 2018-19 in format prescribed under Companies (CSRPolicy) Rules 2014 is annexed as Annexure-V and forms an integral part of thisDirectors' Report.
+An annual report of Corporate Social Responsibility highlighting the Company's CSRPolicy details of expenditure on CSR and overview of projects / programs / activitiesundertaken by the Company during FY 2019-20 in format prescribed under Companies (CSRPolicy) Rules 2014 is annexed as Annexure-V and forms an integral part of thisDirectors' Report.

 9. REHABILITATION AND RESETTLEMENT

-SJVN being conscious of its responsibilities towards society is committed to executeand operate power projects in a socially responsible manner by adopting generousResettlement & Rehabilitation measures for the benefits of project affected families(PAFs) and by investing in socio-economic development of communities so as to continuallyminimize potential negative impacts as well as to establish sustainable positive impact ofprojects on them.
+SJVN being conscious of its responsibilities towards society is committed to executeand operate power projects in a socially responsible manner by adopting generousResettlement & Rehabilitation measures for the benefits of project affected families(PAFs) and by investing in the socio-economic development of communities to continuallyminimize potential negative impacts as well as to establish the sustainable positiveimpact of projects on them.

-During implementation stage of the R&R plan regular monitoring of R&Ractivities is conducted through an external independent agency to ensure timely extensionof R&R benefits to the PAFs.
-Similarly after completion and R&R implementation ofplan social impact evaluation is carried out by independent external agency to assessvarious tangible and intangible benefits accrued in the area of socio economicdevelopment.
-In order to have a constant interaction with local people a ProjectInformation Centre has been set up at project level.
+During the implementation stage of the R&R plan regular monitoring of R&Ractivities is conducted through an external independent agency to ensure the timelyextension of R&R benefits to the PAFs.
+Similarly after completion and implementationof the R&R plan social impact evaluation is carried out by an independent externalagency to assess various tangible and intangible benefits accrued in the area ofsocioeconomic development.
+To have constant interaction with local people a ProjectInformation Centre is set up at project level.

-The social impact evaluation of R&R implementation plan in NJHPS and RHPS wascarried out by Agriculture Economic Research Centre (AERC) of Himachal Pradesh University.The report reveals that R&R implementation in the project affected areas havesubstantially enhanced socio-economic standard of the local population on variousdevelopment parameters.
+The social impact evaluation of R&R implementation plan in NJHPS and RHPS wascarried out by the Agriculture Economic Research Centre of Himachal Pradesh University.The report reveals that R&R implementation in the project affected areas hassubstantially enhanced the socio-economic standard of the local population on variousdevelopment parameters.

 10. RESEARCH AND DEVELOPMENT

-In addition to above SJVN has also undertaken following additional R&D /Innovativestudies for overall development and system improvement:-
+In addition to above SJVN has also undertaken following additional R&D /Innovative works for overall development and system improvement:-

 11. HUMAN RESOURCES